nabil-boag/docker-drupal-working-box/README.md

-# docker-drupal-working-box
+# Docker Drupal Working Box

-A Dockerfile for a Drupal "working" box with PHPUnit, Drush and other CLI tools.
+A Dockerfile for working with a Drupal installation.

+The following extensions are installed

+* NodeJS
+* Bower
+* PHPUnit
+* MYSQL
+* S3CMD
+* Drush
+* Curl
+* VIM